wp-plugins/spam-free-wordpress/readme.txt

 == Frequently Asked Questions ==

-Update 3-26-2012: Support requests on the WordPress.org forum will no longer be answered.
-All requests for support should be made at the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) homepage.
+Support is provided at the [Spam Free WordPress](http://www.toddlahman.com/spam-free-wordpress/) homepage.

 = Is Spam Free Wordpress compatible with other comment spam plugins? =